 For example, there are several visualizers that act as transformers, used to perform feature analysis prior to fitting a model.
 The following example visualizes a high-dimensional data set with parallel coordinates:

-from yellowbrick.features import ParallelCoordinates visualizer = ParallelCoordinates() visualizer.fit_transform(X, y) visualizer.poof()
+from yellowbrick.features import ParallelCoordinates visualizer = ParallelCoordinates() visualizer.fit_transform(X, y) visualizer.show()

 As you can see, the workflow is very similar to using a scikit-learn transformer, and visualizers are intended to be integrated along with scikit-learn utilities.
 Arguments that change how the visualization is drawn can be passed into the visualizer upon instantiation, similarly to how hyperparameters are included with scikit-learn models.

-poof() method finalizes the drawing (adding titles, axes labels, etc) and then renders the image on your behalf.
-If you’re in a Jupyter notebook, the image should just appear.
+show() method finalizes the drawing (adding titles, axes labels, etc) and then renders the image on your behalf.
+If you’re in a Jupyter notebook, the image should just appear in the notebook output.
 If you’re in a Python script, a GUI window should open with the visualization in interactive form.
 However, you can also save the image to disk by passing in a file path as follows:

 The extension of the filename will determine how the image is rendered.
 In addition to the